scummvm/scummvm/doc/docportal/settings/graphics.rst

 .. _gfxmode:

 Graphics mode
-	Change the graphics backend used to render the ScummVM window on the screen.
+	Changes the graphics backend used to render the ScummVM window on the screen.
 Different graphics modes have different options available (such as scalers and stretch modes).

 	*gfx_mode*

 .. _render:

 Render mode
 	Changes how the game is rendered.
+This is only applicable to certain games which were released on multiple systems, and will reproduce what the game looked like on that system.

 	*render_mode*